 - Pinch of salt

-- Place on paper towels and continue until all poppers are done.
+- Place the crab bites on a cooling rack with paper towels below and continue until all crab bites are cooked.